About FILA20

 Alejandro Medina

-Alejandro’s multidisciplinary work spans film, photography, video art, coding, and GIFs.
-His short Alejandrito and the Bogeyman premiered at the Warsaw International Film Festival, while Customer Service was featured on Short of the Week.
-Alejandro also leads CIFARRA, a branch dedicated to commissioned projects.
+Alejandro is a Cuban filmmaker based in NYC.
+His multidisciplinary work spans film, photography, video art, coding, and GIFs.
+His short Alejandrito and the Bogeyman premiered at the Warsaw Film Festival, and Customer Service was featured on Short of the Week.
+Alejandro leads CIFARRA, a branch focused on commissioned projects.